Developing Competency in the Advanced Therapy Medicinal Products (ATMP) sector - Part 1

 We'll look at the benefits and implications of competency models in the ATMP sector in part 2 of this four part series.

 Learning technology has been evolving rapidly in recent years and has most significantly made possible entirely new ways delivering training and testing for understanding.
 The pendulum has found a new center, in which the role of technology is blended with traditional methods to improve effectiveness and efficiency.
 Its role has added significance in crisis situations, adding resilience to ongoing operations.
 A robust online presence allows for a greater reach, whether across a country, continent, or overseas.
 It allows the organisation to address unique challenges, such as social distancing, and increased costs and difficulty of travel.

-We'll share some insights into how to make the best use of new learning technology in part III of this four part series.
+We'll share some insights into how to make the best use of new learning technology in part 3 of this four part series.

-Part IV will discuss the training return on investment.
+Part 4 will discuss the training return on investment.
 Stay tuned!

 1 European Medicines Agency, (2 February 2017), Issues identified by stakeholders: follow-up from EMA’s ATMP workshop, https://www.ema.europa.eu/en/documents/other/issues-identified-stakeholders-workshop-multi-stakeholder-advanced-therapy-medicinal-products-atmps_en.pdf

 2 Ahmed Elsanhoury, RalfSanzenbacher, PetraReinke, Mohamed Abou-El-Enein, (22 September 2017), Accelerating Patients’ Access to Advanced Therapies in the EU, https://www.sciencedirect.com/science/article/pii/S2329050117300943https://www.sciencedirect.com/science/article/pii/S2329050117300943e